 Massive civil construction activities and mechanical construction are being carried out at the project site by BHEL as per design and stipulated time schedule.
 The sources of noise have been identified and presented in Table 3.5.
 The construction activities, vehicular movement, running of generator, Crane activities, soil compaction machineries, excavators' activity, Soil levelling activity and wind blowing are the major sources of noise generation.
-As seen from the above Table, the night-time and day-time noise level at shed areas (NL-4) and night-time at near the entrance gate in front of healthcare center (NL-5) has exceeded the national standard limit.
-Operation of generator, construction works, human passing by, crane operation, bulldozing activities, pile driving and vehicular movement are responsible for increased noise level at shed and entrance gate.
+As seen from the above Table, the night-time and day-time noise level at labor shed areas (NL-4) has exceeded the national standard limit.
+Operation of generator, construction works, human passing by, crane operation, bulldozing activities, pile driving and vehicular movement are responsible for increased noise level at shed area.
 Proponent was informed about this situation and suggestions provided for necessary improvement of this situation.